 Exploring the imperatives of memory politics and how these are reconciled with local actors interested in exploiting the dictator’s remembrance, this book will be useful reading for students and scholars of history, politics and memory studies.

 1. Introduction: Sites of Memory, Sites of Dictators

 3. The Sites of the Authoritarian and Collaborationist Dictators

 4. Is Spain Different?
 The Many Sites of the Caudillo

 6. Epilogue: What Should be Done with the Sites of the Dictators?

-Xosé M. Núñez Seixas (PhD.
-EUI Florence) is Professor of Modern History at the University of Santiago de Compostela.
-His fields of research are comparative nationalism, overseas migrations, and the cultural history of war.
+Xosé M. Núñez Seixas (PhD, European University Institute, Florence, Italy) is professor of modern history at the University of Santiago de Compostela, Galicia, Spain.
+His fields of research are comparative nationalism and territorial identities, overseas migrations and the cultural history of war.
 His latest publications are (ed.)
-The First World War and the Nationality Question in Europe (Leiden/Boston, 2020), and The Spanish Blue Division (Toronto, 2021).
+The First World War and the Nationality Question in Europe (Leiden/Boston, 2020) and The Spanish Blue Division (Toronto, 2022, forthcoming).